czig/Lab4/README.md

 The flow of operations in main.c is as follows:

 1) Initialize SPI

 2) Initialize the LCD

 3) Clear the LCD

 4) Define strings

 5) Write to LCD using writeString(string) for non scrolling operations or using scrollString(string) for operations that require scrolling

-    - scrollString(string1,string2) is already configured to work with two strings so no cursor functions need to be used       with scrollString(string1,string2), but cursor functions like MoveCursorLineOne() or MoveCursorLineTwo() will need to be used with writeString(string). scrollString(string1,string2) will run until program is stopped by user, but writeString(string) needs to be used with other operations or an infinite loop to prevent the computer from crashing
+    a) scrollString(string1,string2) is already configured to work with two strings so no cursor functions need to be used with scrollString(string1,string2), but cursor functions like MoveCursorLineOne() or MoveCursorLineTwo() will need to be used with writeString(string). scrollString(string1,string2) will run until program is stopped by user, but writeString(string) needs to be used with other operations or an infinite loop to prevent the computer from crashing